netdata/netdata/collectors/plugins.d/README.md

 Any program that can print a few values to its standard output can become a Netdata external plugin.

-Netdata parses 9 lines starting with:
+Netdata parses lines starting with:

 -    `CHART` - create or update a chart
 -    `DIMENSION` - add or update a dimension to the chart just created
+-    `VARIABLE` - define a variable (to be used in health calculations)
+-    `CLABEL` - add a label to a chart
+-    `CLABEL_COMMIT` - commit added labels to the chart
+-    `FUNCTION` - define a function that can be called later to execute it
 -    `BEGIN` - initialize data collection for a chart
 -    `SET` - set the value of a dimension for the initialized chart
 -    `END` - complete data collection for the initialized chart
 -    `FLUSH` - ignore the last collected values
 -    `DISABLE` - disable this plugin
--    `CLABEL` - add a label to a chart
--    `CLABEL_COMMIT` - commit added labels to the chart.

 a single program can produce any number of charts with any number of dimensions each.